 Contemporary chamber music is Molly’s primary musical interest, and she is currently involved with three ensembles.
 Formed by Molly Barth and guitarist Dieter Hennings, Duo Damiana is focused on broadening the cutting-edge body of repertoire for flute and guitar.
 As co-founder of the Beta Collide New Music Project, Molly has collaborated with individuals from a broad spectrum of disciplines such as dance, art, sound sculpture and theoretical physics.
 With Beta Collide, she has recorded two CDs and one DVD with Innova Records.
-Molly is the Assistant Professor of Flute at the University of Oregon, where she is a member of the Oregon Wind Quintet.
+Molly is the Associate Professor of Flute at the University of Oregon, where she is a member of the Oregon Wind Quintet.
 The Oregon Wind Quintet, which regularly tours throughout the Pacific Northwest, performs a large body of contemporary music along with standard wind quintet repertoire.

-As a founding member of the new music sextet eighth blackbird from 1996-2006, Molly won the 2007 “Best Chamber Music performance” Grammy Award, recorded four CDs with Cedille Records, and was granted the 2000 Naumburg Chamber Music Award and first prize at the 1998 Concert Artists Guild International Competition.
+As a founding member of the new music sextet eighth blackbird from 1996-2006, Molly won the 2007 “Best Chamber Music Performance” Grammy Award, recorded four CDs with Cedille Records, and was granted the 2000 Naumburg Chamber Music Award and first prize at the 1998 Concert Artists Guild International Competition.

 “A specialist in flute and piccolo…Barth is a fabulous virtuoso on the high instrument, playing with technical panache while augmenting the written demands with her own embellishments.
 Truly "breathtaking" -- pun intended.”

 John W. Barker, The Daily Page, January 22, 2011

 "The Vivaldi concerto...is almost absurdly virtuosic, with incredibly long, fast-moving passages that whizzed by with literally almost no room for the soloist to breathe.
 Flautist Molly Barth, though, was on fire and in control the entire time."